HCDigitalScholarship/documentation/lemp_stack.md

 $ sudo apt-get install nginx
 ```

 Now visit the IP address or hostname of your project in your browser.
 You should see an Nginx welcome page.
-If you don't try, running
+If you don't, try running

 ```
 $ sudo /etc/init.d/nginx start